Mjz86/C_colon/mcc.md

  * note :
- a goal is to have a platform independent dll system, where x86 windows mcc dll and x86 linux mcc dlls can link seamlessly, ( each architecture having a single mcc abi ),  if the target qualifier isn't used, the mcc syscall thunk is defined by the dynamic loader, so it can call the operating system, also, the mccabiv1.dll defines OS independent wrappers for things like UI, networking, drivers, and rendering, all platform dependent code is encouraged to have a dll that wrapps it for that given platform in a platform independent API.
+ a goal is to have a platform independent dll system, where x86 windows mcc dll and x86 linux mcc dlls can link seamlessly, ( each architecture having a single mcc abi ),  if the target qualifier is not used, the mcc syscall thunk is defined by the dynamic loader, so it can call the operating system, also, the mccabiv1.dll defines OS independent wrappers for things like UI, networking, drivers, and rendering, all platform dependent code is encouraged to have a dll that wrapps it for that given platform in a platform independent API.